Ak-ash22/rydberg_qec/README.md

 ## Contributing

 Contributions are welcome!
-Areas of interest:
-- Optimization of gate sequences
-- Additional error correction codes
-- Experimental benchmarking
-- Documentation improvements

 Please open an issue or submit a pull request.

 ## License